aws/karpenter-provider-aws/website/content/en/preview/concepts/nodepools.md

     # You can choose to disable expiration entirely by setting the string value 'Never' here
     expireAfter: 720h

-    # Budgets control the speed at which Karpenter can scale down nodes.
+    # Budgets control the speed Karpenter can scale down nodes.
     # Karpenter will respect the minimum of the currently active budgets, and will round up
     # when considering percentages.
 Duration and Schedule must be set together.
     budgets: